1j01/scribble/README.md

 Modules
 -------
+If scribble.js existed and used modules, it might look something like this:
-Scribble.js uses modules: pens, contexts, and in the case of scribblefonts.js, fonts.
+Scribble.js uses modules: pens, contexts, and (when using scribblefonts.js) fonts.
-A context is something like a canvas or svg interface.
+A context is an interface to something like a canvas or an svg.
-A pen is bridges between a context and a drawing action.
+A pen is the bridge between the context and a drawing action.
 It has properties such as color size radius shape width height slant etc.
-A font consists of recorded data and a function to iterate over it.
+A font consists of a map of sets of paths handwritten and a function to iterate over it.

 Use Cases
 ---------